-A variable is a pre-calculated or dynamically calculated value and is represented by an ellipse in the model.
+A variable is a constant or dynamically calculated value and is represented by an oval in the model.

 Variables can be useful to synthesize data or supply calibration variables to your model.
 For instance, in a demographic model, a variable could be created to specify the birth rate.
 Alternatively, if you have a population model that has multiple age groups, you could dynamically calculate a variable to add up all the age groups and determine the total population size using the following equation (you would have to make sure that the Total Population variable was connected with links to the necessary stocks; see the next section for more information on links):